PostHog/posthog.com/contents/blog/collaborating-on-posthog.md

 Almost every team uses some sort of Instant Messaging tool (think Slack, Discord, Teams, ...) and in particular, it's a place for discussions.
 We believe that adding more context when you share a link to a PostHog insight or dashboard will speed up discussions (e.g. a screenshot of the graph, general details, recent changes, ...).
 We're starting with Slack to test drive this concept, but if successful, expanding to other tools will make sense.

 ### Email subscriptions to dashboards and insights
-As we analyzed dashboard usage in PostHog, we discovered it's quite common for teams to have 1-2 dashboards that represent their critical metrics, such as number of sales for an e-commerce company or retention for a pre-Product-Market-Fit startup.
+As we analyzed dashboard usage in PostHog, we discovered it's quite common for teams to have one or two dashboards that represent their critical metrics, such as number of sales for an e-commerce company or retention for a pre-Product-Market-Fit startup.

 A very user-friendly way of keeping users updated on these metrics is by integrating with their current workflows, such as email.
 Soon you'll be able to start your Mondays (or any other day) with a digest of how your product and company are doing.